Donate to CEIRS

 2470 Miramar Boulevard | University Heights 44118

 This course will include references from some of the classics, from people like St. Augustine and Thomas Merton and Dorothy Day, and will also deal with the ways we discover God’s grace at each stage of life, along with the importance of narrative for spiritual growth.
 There will also be an invitation to journal and reflect on your own faith story both privately and in class.
-No text, but please bring a notebook or a journal.
+Please bring a notebook or a journal.
+A text is now required.
+Please obtain The Grace in Living: Recognize it; Trust it; Abide in It by Kathleen Dowling Singh.

 (including a newly acquired statue of John the Baptist from 1500 AD)